Home » Business Email Etiquette Blog » What Does Your Email Address Say About You?

 Don’t Use Freebie Email Addresses for Business

-Not jo**********@ao*.com (shows you are most likely techno-challenged and have yet to make the jump to use technology seriously) or ja**@gm***.com.
+Not jo**********@ao*.com (which shows you are most likely techno-challenged and have yet to make the jump to using technology seriously) or ja**@gm***.com .
 While just fine for personal communications, Hotmail, Gmail, Yahoo, and MSN addresses all give a less-than-stellar impression of how seriously you take your business and your use of technology.

 Why are you building those brands and not your own?